Exploring the limits of strong membership inference attacks on large language models: Additional experiments exploring the limits of LiRA

+In this appendix, we provide additional experiments that explore the limits of LiRA when there are duplicate samples in the training data, and (complementing results in Section~\ref{sec:exp2:limits}) when there are varying numbers of training epochs and varied dataset size.

-\paragraph{Investigating the role of duplicate training examples.} Given the relationship between MIA and memorization, and that prior work observes an important relationship between memorization and training-data duplication~\citep{lee2021deduplicating}, we test the relationship between MIA vulnerability and the presence of duplicates.
-In Figure~\ref{fig:duplicates}, we test the Chinchilla-optimally trained 140M model on C4 and a de-duplicated version of C4.
+\paragraph{Investigating the role of duplicate training samples.} Given the relationship between MIA and memorization, and that prior work observes an important relationship between memorization and training-data duplication~\citep{lee2021deduplicating}, we test the relationship between MIA vulnerability and the presence of duplicate training samples.
+In Figure~\ref{fig:duplicates}, we test the Chinchilla-optimally trained $140$M model on C4 and a de-duplicated version of C4.
 We de-duplicate C4 according to methodology described in \citet{lee2021deduplicating}, where we remove sequences that share a common prefix of at least some threshold length.
-This reduced the C4 dataset size from 364,613,570 to 350,475,345 examples.
-We observe that the presence of duplicates has a negligible impact on $\mathrm{AUC}$: it is 0.683 for C4, and 0.680 for de-duplicated C4.
-In other words, at least in terms of average attack success, the presence of duplicates does not seem to have a significant impact.
-However, further work is needed to assess attack success changes with more stringent de-duplication, since our de-duplication procedure only remove 10M examples from the dataset.\looseness=-1
+This reduced the C4 dataset size from $364{,}613{,}570$ to $350{,}475{,}345$ samples.